Theophilus20/AlphaPilot-autonomous-AI-trading-agent/README.md

   off by default; the agent uses the standard CMC API key path unless x402 is explicitly enabled.
 Nothing is simulated as a real payment.

----

-## Demo

-See the demo video (link in submission) for a full live cycle: banner showing all layers live → CMC Fear & Greed read → LLM decision → guardrail check → TWAK swap → on-chain tx on BscScan.